 (1) Identifying relevant Red Flags for new and existing covered accounts;

 (2) Detecting Red Flags that have been incorporated into the program; and

 (3) Responding appropriately to detected Red Flags in order to prevent and mitigate identity theft.

 c.
 The program will be updated periodically to reflect environmental, institutional, and legal changes.

 3. Program Oversight and Responsibility

 a.
-The Managing Director of Student Business Services is designated as the program administrator and he/she will exercise appropriate and effective Program oversight.
+The Senior Managing Director of Cash and Credit Management Services is designated as the program administrator, and he/she will exercise appropriate and effective program oversight.
 The program administrator will work with the departmental or unit administrators in areas impacted by the Red Flag Rules.

 4. Identification of Red Flags

 After a comprehensive evaluation of the Texas Tech University environment, the following items will be considered Red Flags:

 a.
 Notifications and Warnings from Credit Reporting Agencies